Classic Pumpkin Pie Recipe

 - Preheat oven to 425 degrees F.

-- Bake for 15 minutes, lower the temperature to 350 degrees.
+- Bake for 15 minutes, then lower the temperature to 350 degrees.
 Bake for 45 to 55 minutes more or until a knife tip inserted into the center comes out just a bit wet but relatively clean.
 The center should be just barely jiggly.

 - Place the pie on a cooling rack and allow it to cool to room temperature for at least 1 hour before serving.